legal herstory pioneers

 -

-In 1979, first first Black woman on a federal appellate court when she was appointed to the Second Circuit Court of Appeals.
+In 1979, was the first Black woman on a federal appellate court when she was appointed as the first woman to the Second Circuit Court of Appeals.

 -